The Complete Guide

 1. No Prior Experience is Needed

-You don’t need any prior experience or college degree to begin your certification program – you could start towards a career as an EKG technician in as little as 6 months.
+You don’t need any prior experience of the healthcare or medical industry, or a college degree to begin your certification program – you could start towards a career as an EKG technician in as little as 6 months.

 2. You’re Kind of Like a Superhero

 Sure, doctors get all the glory.
-But the truth is, doctors rely on other medical experts to help them save lives.
+But the truth is, doctors, rely on other medical experts to help them save lives.
+It’s always teamwork!
 As a trained technician dealing with one of the most – if not THE most – important organs in the body, you play a vital role in saving the lives of countless people.

 4. You Thrive Under Pressure